tryscer/flock/flock-music.md

 ​	"Love her," says Eleanore.
 ​	"Because her backing band is here in town."
 ​	"Oh," says Eleanore.
 "No."
 ​	"Guys," I say.
-"No matter what happens we're going to see the Steam Pillars."
+"No matter what happens, we're going to see the Steam Pillars."
 ​	"You guys need a hotel," says the shop owner.
 He's reaching into a large glass jar and picks up another gerkin.

-At the Eggleston Hotel, a once-fancy lobby with broken checkered floor tiles and scratched wood waistcoating and once-yellow paint on the walls, the receptionist is old and deaf and doesn't know what we're talking about​.
+At the Franklin Hotel, a bare lobby with simple wooden occupied by men in dirty overalls, looking to me like railroad engineers, the receptionist is old and deaf and doesn't know what we're talking about​.
 ​	"So you guys want a room?" she says, holding the telephone receiver between her ear and her shoulder.
-​	"No, the Steam Pillars are a band," Barry explains.
-"They have a show in town tonight."
+​	"No, the Steam Pillars, we want to go see them," Barry explains.
+"They are in town tonight."
-​	"And will they be requiring rooms?"
+​	"And what railway do they work for?"
-​	"No."
+​	"No, no..."
 ​	"How many rooms?"
 ​	"Look," says Barry.
 "Do you sell tickets here or not?"
 ​	"We do," says the receptionist.